Tenants beware: Don’t let insurance issues slow down your fit-out

 A commonly overlooked issue for tenants of multi-let buildings is the practical reality of who is responsible for insuring against damage to the building when the tenant is undertaking alterations.

-Standard construction contracts look to protect the contractor from a claim against damage to the building by providing terms that the employer maintains buildings insurance in joint names of the contractor and employer.
+Standard construction contracts protect the contractor from a claim against damage to the building by providing terms that the employer maintains building insurance in joint names of the contractor and employer for certain significant events known as ‘specific perils’.
+Where the employer owns or controls the whole building for which the contractor is to carry out works to the existing structure, the matter is straightforward enough.

-Landlords can extend the scope of their policies to name the tenant and contractor on the policy for the duration of the works, however they are more and more reluctant to do so given the administrative burden involved and potential for premiums to be adversely affected by a contractor’s claim.
+Landlords can extend the scope of their policies to name the tenant and contractor on the policy for the duration of the works, however, they are more and more reluctant to do so given the administrative burden involved and the potential for premiums to be adversely affected by a contractor’s claim.
+This then leaves the matter of who is responsible for insuring against the fit-out works grey.

 Some contractors are now tendering based on a public liability policy with an adequate level of indemnity to cover re-instatement of the building.
-However, this potential insurance gap is regularly a mere after thought and often flagged when it’s too late.
+Whilst this may provide some level of comfort, tenants should be mindful that each policy is different and may not cover all risks.
+What’s more, where risks are covered it may not be for the full reinstatement value.
+Unfortunately, this potential insurance gap is regularly a mere after thought and often flagged when it’s too late.
 In the absolute worst case, if a fit-out starts and something happens, there’s no insurance to protect the tenant.

-Our commercial property expert Kara Corbett shares this advice:
+Our commercial property expert Pam Gill shares this advice:

 There are several ways we can help tenants to deal with this insurance gap, but the earlier the tenant addresses it, the better.